yehonathank/virtual-lab/drug_discovery/discussions/experimental_workflow/discussion_1.md

 ## Principal Investigator

-As we move forward with implementing our research project on peptide-based therapeutics, it is crucial to establish a clear experimental workflow that aligns with our goals and constraints.
-Our focus will be on designing a comprehensive plan that efficiently integrates computational design with experimental validation using Emerald Cloud Labs (ECL).

-**Initial Thoughts on the Agenda:**

-1. **Synthesis of Peptides:**
-   - We need to determine the best approach within ECL's capabilities to synthesize the peptides designed using our selected machine learning models (RFDiffusion, ProteinMPNN, and AlphaFold2).
-   - Although ECL cannot synthesize small molecule drugs, it does support peptide synthesis, which we can leverage.

-2. **Validation of Peptides:**
-   - Our validation strategy should not only confirm the structural integrity of the synthesized peptides but also assess their functional interactions with the target proteins.
-   - This will involve a combination of structural analysis and binding assays.

-**Questions to Guide the Discussion:**

-1. **Synthesis:**
-   - What considerations should we have in mind when selecting the synthesis method for our specific peptide designs?
-Are there any unique challenges anticipated for the synthesis of these peptide constructs?
-   - Given ECL's capabilities, how can we maximize the efficiency of the synthesis process, and are there specific parameters or conditions we should prioritize?

-2. **Validation:**
+As we embark on designing a workflow for peptide synthesis and validation using machine learning, our goal is to ensure that the process is both scientifically robust and feasible within our constraints, particularly the 3-month experimental timeframe at Emerald Cloud Labs (ECL).
+Here are my initial thoughts and guiding questions for the discussion:

+1. **Peptide Synthesis**: We need to carefully consider which synthesis methods align with ECL's capabilities.
+Given our peptide-based approach, solid-phase peptide synthesis seems appropriate.
+We should discuss any specific challenges we anticipate in the synthesis and how we might address them.

+2. **Validation Strategy**: Our validation strategy should be comprehensive, focusing on the binding affinity, specificity, structural stability, and biological activity of peptides.
+We must leverage the full suite of ECL capabilities to achieve this.
+I am particularly interested in how we can use ECL's spectroscopy, chromatography, and bioassay capabilities to validate our peptides effectively.

+3. **Integration with Machine Learning**: As we design our experimental protocol, we should think about how the results can feed back into our machine learning models to iteratively improve peptide design.
+This feedback loop is crucial for refining our models and ensuring the peptides we design are therapeutically viable.

+Guiding Questions:
+- What specific peptide synthesis techniques can we utilize at ECL, and what are their limitations?
+- How can we ensure that our validation experiments cover all necessary aspects of peptide utility, such as binding and stability?
-   - What are the critical validation experiments we must include to ascertain both the structural fidelity and biological function of the peptides?
+- What are the most critical experiments that will provide feedback to our machine learning models, and how should we prioritize them?
-   - How can we best utilize ECL's experimental offerings to perform these validations effectively within the 3-month timeline?

-3. **Integration with Machine Learning Models:**
-   - How can we ensure that our experimental workflow effectively feeds back into our computational models for iterative improvement?
-   - Are there specific data points or outcomes from the experiments that are particularly valuable for refining our models?
+- Are there any potential bottlenecks or challenges in the proposed experimental workflow that we should address upfront?

-By addressing these questions, I aim to draw on the team's expertise to outline an experimental workflow that is both scientifically rigorous and feasible within our constraints.
-Let's proceed with each team member's input, and together, we will refine our approach to ensure the project's success.
+I invite each team member to share their thoughts on these topics, considering the agenda questions and our overarching goals for this project.
+Let's ensure that our approach is aligned with both our scientific objectives and practical constraints.

 ## User